threefoldtechprojects/goldchain/specs/backend_integration.md

    Options are
    - store it ourselves in bcdb
        - Is bcdb production ready?
-   - store it in the weight account system
+   - store it in the NBH systems
        - How long will this take?